clasanch/freecodecamp-exercises-demo/src/data-structures/README.md

 - [x] **Remove Elements from a Linked List by Index** - ✅ Completed with 100% test coverage implementing removeAt method using runner technique with comprehensive validation
-- [ ] Add Elements at a Specific Index in a Linked List
+- [x] **Add Elements at a Specific Index in a Linked List** - ✅ Completed with 100% test coverage implementing addAt method for position-based insertion with educational compliance and conga line analogy
 - [ ] Create a Doubly Linked List
 - [ ] Reverse a Doubly Linked List